v-sec0/ccna-mdnotes/Resiliency/EtherChannel.md

 ### Introduction
 ---
-Since modern networks take advantage of multiple redundant links between devices, it's smart to find ways to take advantage of those connections that otherwise get disabled by STP.
+Since modern networks have multiple links between devices, it's smart to find ways to take advantage of those connections that otherwise get disabled by [[Spanning Tree Operation|Spanning Tree]].

 **EtherChanneling** in the process of using multiple physical links and bundling them together into one logical link.
 - If three 1 Gbps links were connected they would result in one 3 Gbps logical link